 How does it compare to other credit-building cards?

 If you don’t want to put down a deposit for a secured card, the Total Visa® Unsecured Credit Card can be ideal as long as you keep careful note of all its fees.
 However, there are secured options that offer better terms and perks when compared to the Total Visa® Unsecured Credit Card.

 For example, the Discover it® Secured boasts the chance to earn 2% cash back in gas stations and restaurant purchases, up to $1,000 each quarter, and 1% cash back on everything else.
 You can convert to a regular, unsecured credit card after eight months of responsible payment behavior, if deemed eligible by Discover.
-The Capital One® Secured Mastercard® is another secured option that only requires a $49 minimum deposit to get an initial $200 line of credit, depending on your creditworthiness.
+The Secured Mastercard® from Capital One is another secured option that only requires a $49 minimum deposit to get an initial $200 line of credit, depending on your creditworthiness.